WXLP: 97 Rock (April 2004 - March 2007)

-The All New 97X, Classic Hits (March 2007-March 2014)
+Relaunch of 97X (March 2007-March 2014)

-In March 2007, the station switched its focus to classic hits, playing music from artists like Elton John, Boston, Chicago and Journey.
+On March 12, 2007, the station switched its focus to classic hits, playing music from artists like Elton John, Boston, Chicago and Journey.
 The active rock format moved to KBOB-FM, which abandoned the country format it had had since 1994.

 On July 13, 2007, on-air personalities Greg Dwyer and Bill Michaels returned to 97X after a 12-year absence at the station.
 Dwyer and Michaels left rival station KCQQ — where they had worked since 1995 — after their contract expired on December 31, 2006.
 As part of their contract with Clear Channel Communications (owners of KCQQ), they had to honor a non-compete restriction, meaning they could not work for a competing station in the Quad Cities for six months.
 In the interim, the duo worked for KRNA, an active rock station based in Cedar Rapids.

 Clear Channel sued Dwyer and Michaels in February 2007, claiming that KRNA was audible in the Quad Cities area and the duo was actively promoting the upcoming show in the Quad Cities.
 A Scott County District Court judge, however, ruled that Dwyer and Michaels did not violate the clause since Arbitron does not consider the Quad Cities part of KRNA's market area.

-97X, Classic Rock That Really Rocks (March 2014-Present)
+Return to classic rock (March 2014-Present)

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including WXLP, for $238 million.
 The deal is part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

 On March 3, 2014, 97X shifted its format from classic hits to classic rock.

 In late 2014, 97X began experimenting with artists from the 2000s on their classic rock playlist, although it was mostly hard rock acts such as Jet, 3 Doors Down and Green Day.
 This experiment stopped in early 2015, when virtually all early to mid 2000s material disappeared from their playlist.

 In September 2021, KCQQ flipped from classic rock to classic hits, leaving WXLP as the sole classic rock station in the Quad Cities market.